 - Indiana Bar Association

 His community activities include assisting elderly and underprivileged individuals at Legal Aid Wills Clinics and helping children through Project Role Model at the Family Scholar House.
 He also speaks at high schools through the C.A.R.E. program founded by a bankruptcy judge to help high school seniors prepare for the real world from a financial perspective.

-Justin is licensed to practice in all state courts in Kentucky and Indiana, and federal courts in Kentucky and southern Indiana and is currently Of Counsel to Jones Ward.
+Justin owns and operates Key Law Group, and is licensed to practice in all state courts in Kentucky and Indiana, and federal courts in Kentucky and southern Indiana.

 Justin has been recognized as a Rising Star in the 2015 Super Lawyers publication.

 Syllabus – Estate Planning & Practice in the 21st Century

 One of the most important steps in this area of practice is gathering the correct information about the individual whose wishes must be properly carried out by the documents you draft.
 This lesson will provide a thorough overview of all the data that needs to be collected, including digital information regarding a person’s online presence, and explore the interrelationship between other professionals that may possess vital information, such as accountants and financial advisors.

 An overview of the important aspects of an estate plan in the 21st century, including wills, living wills, health care surrogates, basic trusts, and codicils.
 A brief overview of varying state requirements to help a solo practitioner who may be licensed in multiple states to draft documents that will allow his/her clients to live in a mobile society and not lose their estate plan upon relocation.
 This will include a discussion of maintaining a will bank for clients and how technology can assist.